The only thing worse than being blind is having sight but no vision.

 Practically speaking, start by writing down your vision.
 There is such power in writing.
 I tell people this all the time.
 It has worked wonders for me.
 I write down my goals, my plans, and I also journal.
 Writing gives my thoughts a reality that wouldn’t otherwise exist.
 So, if you want to make a positive change toward more fulfillment, start by writing down your vision.

-If you don’t know what you want in life, there is no quick answer I can give you.
+If you don’t know what you want in life, keep learning, discovering, and trying new things.

 Once you start moving, you will begin to figure out what’s working and what’s not.
 By growing, learning, and thinking about your life, you will learn what fulfills you.
 Once you know what you want, write down your vision and start living it.